 But I will say that here we are over 10 years later, and I am now heading up this chapter meeting that I attended at the beginning of the journey.
 And I consider myself an introvert, and I never, ever expected to be in this position.
 And I've learned so much and grown so much just by belonging to this organization.
 So even though I have so many losses because of my vision deteriorating, I've gained a lot.

-Douglas: You never know who might need to hear your story.
-If you’d like to share, you can leave me a voicemail by calling, 847-512-4867.
-Or, you can email me a recording to [email protected].
-Again, my name is Douglas Walker.
-Take care and I’ll see you next time.
+Marc: You never know who might need to hear your story.
+If you’d like to share with us, just leave us a message on our Insights & Sound Bites voicemail.
+By calling, 847-512-4867.
+Or, you can use your smartphone or computer and email us a recording to [email protected].

 This week Angela shares how she struggled to get around due to vision loss, how she tried to hide it from others, and what helped her.